AstarAndy/SpringMvcJpaSample/readme.md

 There is considerably more that [Lombok](https://projectlombok.org/) can do to take a lot of the boilerplate out of your normal source code.
 Basically when you compie Lombok comes into play and your .class files contain the code needed.

-Since this project does use Lombok you'll see Lomboc-specific annotations on classes.
-Just refer to their documntation to see what is happening
+Since this project does use Lombok you'll see Lombok-specific annotations on classes.
+Just refer to their documentation to see what is happening

 ### Create some JPA entities